Factbox: Companies hit by global ransomware attack on June 27

 Maersk's port operator APM Terminals was also hit.
 Dutch broadcaster RTV Rijnmond reported that 17 shipping container terminals run by APM Terminals had been hacked, including two in Rotterdam and 15 in other parts of the world.

-Britain's WPP, the world's biggest advertising company, said computer systems within several of its agencies had been hit by a suspected cyber attack.
+Britain's WPP (WPP.L), the world's biggest advertising company, said computer systems within several of its agencies had been hit by a suspected cyber attack.

-Pharmaceutical company Merck & Co. said in a tweet its computer network was compromised as part of a global hack.
+Pharmaceutical company Merck & Co (MRK.N) said in a tweet its computer network was compromised as part of a global hack.

 Russia's central bank said there had been "computer attacks" on Russian banks and that in isolated cases their IT systems had been infected.